anacatytamez/C/HOMEWORKS/PIA/README.md

 #### Autoevaluation
 1: complexity 2 (not so complex but not so easy)

-2: functionality 3 (sometimes the order of how the options are selected causes the execution to finish)
+2: functionality 3 (sometimes the order of how the options are selected causes the execution to finish, I do not know why in Online GDB the menu doesn't executes)

 3: code 3 (it's very neat)